 One of the unique things to do in Bali is to attend a cooking class, but not a normal one.
 To experience the best of Bali go on Rumah Desa tour.
 Learn how to craft the traditional baskets used for offers, how to prepare Balinese food and spices, the coconut oil process and how to plant rice.
 It’s a hands-on experience, an awesome way to get close to real life in Bali and meet locals.

 I had an amazing time learning about the ingredients, chopping and slicing vegetables, helping to prepare our delicious meal.
 While Rob was having fun in the fields, planting rice and even riding a cow.

 > Beach Hopping

 Bali is a huge island and to see the best of it you need to move.
 Kuta, Legian and Seminyak are the traditional busy beaches.
-Sanur is another famous beach, specially for those who want calm sea and a relaxing time.
+Sanur is another famous beach, especially for those who want a calm sea and relaxing time.
 The beaches close to Uluwatu are perfect for surfers, and most of them are hidden at the end of long and curvy roads.

 > Best Sunsets in Bali

 The last unmissable thing to do in Bali is also one of my favorites, catch the sunsets!
 There are many places where you can enjoy a daily spectacle.
 The last time we visited Bali [and stayed there for two months] almost every day we stop whatever we were doing to drive around and find a perfect spot to watch the sunset.
 So here is a list of our favorite ones: